pielonet/cktJavaMonitor/README.md

 # cktJavaMonitor
-A practical interface to Webobjects/Wonder JavaMonitor
+A practical interface to Webobjects/Wonder JavaMonitor: controle your apps the easy way!

 ## What you need